-Long Lived Assets
+Long-Lived Assets

 The carrying value of our long-lived assets is reviewed for impairment whenever events or changes in circumstances indicate that the asset may not be recoverable.
 An impairment loss would be recognized when estimated future cash flows expected to result from the use of the asset and its eventual disposition are less than its carrying amount.
 Long-lived assets include property and equipment and identified intangible assets.
-In the quarters ended March 31, 2012 and March 31, 2011, we recorded impairment charges associated with our property and equipment in the amount of approximately \$0.2 million and \$0.1 million, respectively, in connection with our 2010 and 2011 restructurings.
+In the nine months ended September 30, 2011, we recorded impairment charges associated with our property and equipment in the amount of approximately \$0.3 million in connection with our 2010 and 2011 restructurings.
+The charges related to the 2010, 2011 and 2012 restructurings (collectively, the "Restructurings") recorded during the nine months ended September 30, 2012 were \$0.3 million.
 See Note 4 to the Condensed Consolidated Financial Statements for further information on the restructurings.